pact-foundation/docs.pact.io/website/docs/pact_broker/configuration/features.md

 ### Webhook SSL certificates

 If your broker needs to execute a webhook against a server that has a self signed certificate, you will need to add the certificate to the broker's certificate store.

+From Pact Broker version 2.90.0, you can use the [webhook_certificates](`/pact_broker/configuration/settings#webhook_certificates`) setting in the `pact_broker.yml` config file to configure the certificates.

-Currently, the way to do this is to use the script [script/insert-self-signed-certificate-from-url.rb](https://github.com/pact-foundation/pact_broker/blob/master/script/insert-self-signed-certificate-from-url.rb).
+In previous versions of the Pact Broker, the only way to load the certificates is to use the script [script/prod/insert-self-signed-certificate-from-url.rb](https://github.com/pact-foundation/pact_broker/blob/master/script/prod/insert-self-signed-certificate-from-url.rb).
 The easiest way to run this is to copy it to the machine where the broker is deployed, and modify the database credentials to match those of your broker.

 ### Webhook HTTP proxies